alagogianni/Air-Quality-and-Weather-Analysis/README.md

 ## Acknowledgements
 - Thanks to the **EPA** for providing the air quality data.
-- Special thanks to the **Data Analytics Bootcamp** for guidance and mentorship.
+- Special thanks to the **Big Blue Data Academy** for guidance and mentorship.
-- Used libraries and tools:
-  - Pandas
-  - Seaborn
-  - Matplotlib
+## Contact
+* Feel free to contact our team with any questions!